billythegoat356/Pandore/README.md

 <strong>
 This program, written in Python3 allows you to convert
 <br>
-images to ascii art in a few clicks!
+images to ASCII art in a few clicks!
 </strong>
 </p>
 <br>